CesiumGS/cesium-native/doc/topics/rendering-3d-tiles.md

 @mermaid{tileset-sequence-diagram-frame4}

 In Frame 4, the `prepareInLoadThread` initiated for Tile B in Frame 3 resolves.
-When `Tileset` runs the selection algorith, it learns that, because a view has moved, only Tile B is selected now.
+When `Tileset` runs the selection algorithm, it learns that, because a view has moved, only Tile B is selected now.
 It calls `prepareInMainThread` on Tile B to prepare it for rendering.

 `Tileset` also calls [free](@ref Cesium3DTilesSelection::IPrepareRendererResources::free) to release the renderer resources that were created for Tile A in `prepareInLoadThread` and `prepareInMainThread`.
 Once the renderer resources are freed, the `Tileset` will release the glTF tile content as well.
 In practice, this `free` may or may not actually happen this frame.
 Cesium Native keeps some tiles around, up to a [maximumCachedBytes](@ref Cesium3DTilesSelection::TilesetOptions::maximumCachedBytes) specified in [TilesetOptions](@ref Cesium3DTilesSelection::TilesetOptions), in case they are needed again soon.
 Cesium Native will ensure that the tiles it calls `free` on are not currently visible in the scene.